-Risk and potential issues How we are addressing the issues Current status The Group is required to operate a pay and reward system that is aligned to public sector pay constraints, despite undertaking activities that are aligned with private sector activities in the A succession plan is in place for key posts.
-The Group operates a performance appraisal process to ensure that strong performance is recognised and that employees are motivated and competent in their roles.
-The opening of the new Head Office in Wrexham has been well received by colleagues and we are on track to deliver the forecast growth in numbers based at the office. financial services sector.
+Risk and potential issues

+The Group is required to operate a pay and reward system that is aligned to public sector pay constraints, despite undertaking activities that are aligned with private sector activities in the financial services sector.

 The opening of the Head Office in Wrexham and the growth in numbers based there makes for a more geographically diverse workforce.

 The inability to recruit and retain staff or the loss of key personnel would result in the loss of valuable experience and knowledge, could adversely impact customer service and our ability to deliver funds effectively.

+Area of risk: OPERaTIONaL

+Risk tolerance: Low

+Pre-control rating: High

+How we are addressing the issues

+A succession plan is in place for key posts.
+The Group operates a performance appraisal process to ensure that strong performance is recognised and that employees are motivated and competent in their roles.

-Area of risk: OPERATIONAL Risk tolerance: Low Pre-control rating: High The Group encourages staff development and a range of training options are available.
+The Group encourages staff development and a range of training options are available.

 Salaries are benchmarked against market norms and staff turnover levels are monitored by senior management and reported to Board twice a year.

+Post-control rating: Significant

+Current status

+The opening of the new Head Office in Wrexham has been well received by colleagues and we are on track to deliver the forecast growth in numbers based at the office.

-Post-control rating: Significant The design of the office reflects our commitment to flexible working, which supports work: life balance and which we see as a key recruitment and retention tool and an important component of our drive to improve both in terms of cost and productivity.
+The design of the office reflects our commitment to flexible working, which supports work: life balance and which we see as a key recruitment and retention tool and an important component of our drive to improve both in terms of cost and productivity.

 Recruitment and retention of some investment-related roles continues to be challenging.

-Other aspects of our overall employment package include: A comprehensive induction and training package; Regular performance reviews, staff surveys and well-being events and our online colleague engagement tool "The Exchange"; Competitive annual leave levels and paid access to other benefits such as private health care
+Other aspects of our overall employment package include:

+- A comprehensive induction and training package; - Regular performance reviews, staff surveys and well-being events and our online colleague engagement tool "The Exchange"; - Competitive annual leave levels and paid access to other benefits such as private health care